ahmdxrzky/de-zoomcamp-2023/week5/installation_guide.md

 This document assumes you already have python.

-To run PySpark, we first need to add it to `PYTHONPATH`:
+To run PySpark, we first need to add it to `PYTHONPATH` (also put this in .bashrc file in home directory):

 ```bash
 export PYTHONPATH="${SPARK_HOME}/python/:$PYTHONPATH"